sdercolin/vlabeler/readme/plugin-development.md

 ## Error handling

-When the scripts encounter illegal inputs, you can show error message to users by throwing an error along with setting the `expectedError` property to `true`.
+When the scripts encounter illegal inputs, you can show an error message to users by throwing an error along with setting the `expectedError` property to `true`.

 Other errors thrown in the scripts will be displayed as "Unexpected errors" without detailed information, indicating that it is more likely to be a bug of the plugin, rather than an illegal input or something else that may happen in normal use cases.

-If user contacts you with an "Unexpected errors", you can ask for detailed information in the logs to help you solve the issue.
+If a user contacts you with an "Unexpected errors", you can ask for detailed information in the logs to help you solve the issue.

 ```javascript
 let unknownExpressionMatch = expression.match(/\$\{\w+}/)